parisodlab/dry-guide/docs/r.md

 ## Running Rstudio on IBU

-The IBU Analytics Nodes allow users with active IBU allocations to use RStudio from a web browser.
-See [Research Computing: IBU Analytics Nodes](https://kb.northwestern.edu/ibu-rstudio) for an overview of the system.
+The IBU allow users with active IBU allocations to use RStudio from a web browser.
+See [IBU Rstudio Server](https://docs.pages.bioinformatics.unibe.ch/cluster-docs/documentation/resources/rstudio_server/) for an overview of the system.

-Go to the [Rstudio browser](https://rstudio.ibuanalytics.northwestern.edu) (*make sure you are connected with VPN if you are off campus*).
+Go to the https://rstudio.bioinformatics.unibe.ch/users/$USER_NAME/ (Do not forget the “/” at the end).
 Log in with your netid and password just like you would on IBU.
+*make sure you are connected with VPN if you are off campus*

 !!!
 Note
 	The version of R on the Rstudio browser is currently 4.1.1, which is likely different from the version of R you run on IBU.
 Therefore, you will need to re-install any packages you want to use in the browser.

 You can set the working directory with `setwd("path_to_directory")` and then open and save files and data in Rstudio just like you were using it locally on your computer -- but with data and files on IBU!!

+To link RStudio server to the filesystem:
+1. create an RSTUDIO directory in the project root (e.g. /data/projects/$PROJECT_ID/) or at the user level (/data/users/$USERNAME/)
+2. the folder will appear in your RStudio home directory (check the files pane).
+Note: this may take up to 10' (worst case scenario)